-Buying a Qantas Club membership (starting at $600 + one-off $269 joining fee, or 140,000 Qantas Points) will give you a year’s access to Qantas Clubs, International Business Lounges and associated lounges.
-You can earn 3 points per $1 spent when you join or renew your Qantas Club Membership.
+Buying a Qantas Club membership will give you a year’s access to Qantas Clubs, International Business Lounges and associated lounges.

-And, as we reported in June last year, Qantas is running a trial to give lower-tier frequent flyers the opportunity to buy a day pass for Qantas lounges in Australia and overseas from $49.
+In addition to this, Qantas also offers some lower-tier frequent flyers the opportunity to buy a day pass for some other Qantas lounges in Australia and overseas from $49.

 With an extensive network across Australia and its overseas destinations, Qantas’ lounge offering is one of the best in the world.